deshankoswatte/ballerina-sample-jdbc-operations/README.md

 ## About the project

-Ballerina boilerplate code for database crud operations exposed as API endpoints using a ballerina service.
+ Ballerina code sample for database related operations with JDBC which are exposed as API endpoints using a ballerina service.
+Underlying scenaio is a student management system where you can add edit and delete them.
+You can find the UI for the service at https://github.com/deshankoswatte/student-data-collector-frontend.

 ## Prerequisites